Rurik/CTF/Huntress_2025/rust_tickler_3.md

 ```
 I compared and the argument count and type matched ... so maybe this weird3 is EVP_CipherUpdate?
 No, arguments aren't exactly right.
 But I'm seeing a trend.

 Now, I'll pause right here and admit something.
 I was tired and AI threw me off.
 I saw big math, I thought hashing, Claude said it was MD5.
 So I tried to figure out an MD5 to match these values.
 When I questioned Claude, it praised me for my thinking and said it was SHA256 instead.
 When that didn't work, Claude complimented my keen eye and said it was MD5...
 I wasted hours going down the wrong route here.
+I mentioned brute forcing it in Discord and got the weird side eye from the CTF author, justifiably so.

-So back to identifying copied code.
-I started looking for one-off strings used in EVP, comparing those functions to the functions in the sample, and found most are very similar if not identical.
+Back to identifying copied code: I started looking for one-off strings used in EVP, comparing those functions to the functions in the sample, and found most are very similar if not identical.

 EVP_CIPHER_CTX_set_key_length() with keylen started my real chain.
 That led me up to the get_string().
 I searched github for code using EVP_CIPHER_CTX_set_key_length() (not just declaring it).
 I'm realizing that this is the entire OpenSSL library statically compiled in.
 I need to stay as close to the surface as possible.